otsegun/fdaoutlier/README.md

 coverage](https://codecov.io/gh/otsegun/fdalite/branch/master/graph/badge.svg)](https://codecov.io/gh/otsegun/fdalite?branch=master)
 <!-- badges: end -->

-`fdalite` is a collection of outlier detection and visualization tools for functional data analysis. `fdalite` is still at an early experimental stage.
+`fdalite` is a collection of outlier detection tools for functional data analysis. `fdalite` is still at an early experimental stage.

 ## Installation

-Since fdalite is still at an experimental stage, you can only install the development version from [GitHub](https://github.com/) with:
+Since `fdalite` is still at an experimental stage, you can only install the development version from [GitHub](https://github.com/) with:

 ``` r